Serginho915/HealthyStock/README.md

 ## Admin Setup

-Admin accounts are stored in PostgreSQL, not in `.env`.
+Admin accounts are stored in PostgreSQL.
 The database stores only `password_hash`, never the plain password.

 With Docker: